abcdefg30/oramod-ra2/readme.md

 * Naval
 * Special Units (including infiltration unlocks)

-For example:
-All American structures should be done first.
-Many of these are generic Allied structures which is fine.
-By `done` I mean proper art (offsets and frames) and complete rules (as much as the engine allows).

 After all actors are in the game we can focus on support powers / superweapons.

 Reference links: